merlot-education/gxfscatalog-library/README.md

 Say we want to create a new Participant in the catalogue (which was initialized with the Gaia-X schemas).
 For this we can use the method `gxfsCatalogService.addParticipant(...)`.
 As we can see in the method signature, this method expects a credential subject of type `GaxTrustLegalPersonCredentialSubject`.
-Hence we could build and publish our participant to the catalogue like this:
+Hence, we could build and publish our participant to the catalogue like this:
 ```
 public class MyBusinessService {
     (...)